Shiroechi/CSharp-Checksum/README.md

 A simple file checksum for windows using [Portable.BouncyCastle](https://github.com/onovotny/bc-csharp) for hash function.

-there's a limit to the size of file to hash, you can change it in the [code](https://github.com/Shiroechi/CSharp-Checksum/blob/3a5ef69f0385abc0363187a3f9918714ff77578c/Source/Forms/ChecksumForm.cs#L8).
+there's a limit to the size of file to hash, you can change it in the aplication setting.

 **remember the bigger the file size the slower it is**